GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 We've already designed a [Python notebook](https://raw.githubusercontent.com/meken/gcp-genai-fe/refs/heads/main/notebooks/Formula-E-Challenge-4.ipynb) for this challenge.
 Upload that to BigQuery, and complete the two cells that have a `TODO` comment:

-1. Provide the SQL that returns the average speed and brake information per driver for the timeframe between 1 second before the accident and the accident timestamp
+1. Provide the SQL that returns the average speed and brake information per driver for the timeframe between 1 second before the crash and the crash timestamp
-1. Use the result of that query as part of the prompt to Gemini to get back the drivers involved in the accident.
+1. Use the result of that query as part of the prompt to Gemini to get back the drivers involved in the crash.

 ### Success Criteria

 - The telemetry data is available as a table in BigQuery.
-- There's a SQL query that returns the average brake and speed from telemetry for each driver, aggregated over a second just before the accident.
+- There's a SQL query that returns the average brake and speed from telemetry for each driver, aggregated over a second just before the crash.
-- There's a prompt that uses the output of the SQL query as input to Gemini to determine the drivers that were involved in the accident.
+- There's a prompt that uses the output of the SQL query as input to Gemini to determine the drivers that were involved in the crash.
 - Gemini outputs the correct drivers and a brief explanation of why.

 ### Learning Resources